Airlines

 What causes airline complaints?

 Unfortunately, travelling by air is not always a smooth experience.
 Some air passengers experience flight delays, flight cancellations and many other problems.
-After suffering some of these mishaps, air passengers may be able to get compensation.
+After suffering some of these mishaps, air passengers may be able to get recompense.
 This depends on the nature of their complaint.
 Knowing the regulations and your rights will allow you to see if you have a strong claim and are likely to receive compensation.

 What are the regulations?